UniversalDependencies/docs/_es/pos/CCONJ.md

 ### Examples

-María y Juan están estudiando.
-“María and Juan are studying.”
+* _María y Juan están estudiando._ “María and Juan are studying.”
-Quiero ir al cine, pero no tengo tiempo.
-“I want to go to the movies, but I don't have time.”
+* _Quiero ir al cine, pero no tengo tiempo._ “I want to go to the movies but I don't have time.”
-Puedes estudiar inglés o francés.
-“You can study English or French.”
+* _Puedes estudiar inglés o francés._ “You can study English or French.”

 Note that some coordinating conjunctions, like _y_ and _o,_ can change their spelling depending on the sound of the following word.
-For example, _y_ changes to _e_ when the following word begins with an _i_ or sound, and _o_ changes to _u_ when the following word begins with an _o_  sound.
+For example, _y_ changes to _e_ when the following word begins with an _i_ sound, and _o_ changes to _u_ when the following word begins with an _o_ sound.

 ### Examples

-Padre e hijo “Father and son”
+* _padre e hijo_ “father and son”
-Siete u ocho "Seven or eight"
+* _siete u ocho_ “seven or eight”